 For me personally, the Confederate Memorial Carving at Stone Mountain Park in Georgia, just east of Atlanta is one of the most shocking sites.
 It has transformed my understanding of today's controversy over eliminating Confederate monuments since it is a perfect example of a trend that ran from the 1910's through 1960's of southern defiance.

 From a purely historical perspective, I appreciate the contributions that Confederate soldiers and generals did in defense of their homeland.
 This is especially important for the people of Georgia who suffered unspeakable terror and from Union troops wanted to utterly humiliate them.
 Frankly speaking, the acts that General Sherman did against the people of Georgia would be nothing less than war crimes today.
-That said, the Confederacy lost, institutionalized racism is unacceptable, and slavery of any kind is terrible institution that should not be celebrated today.
-Nor should should we celebrate the men who fought for it's right to continue.
+That said, the Confederacy lost, institutionalized racism is unacceptable, and slavery of any kind is a terrible institution that should not be celebrated today.
+Nor should we celebrate the men who fought for it's right to continue.
 However, what many people don't understand is that the Confederate Memorial at Stone Mountain isn't simply an awesome work of art.
 Instead, it was intended to commemorate and celebrate Confederate heroes on the site of the founding of the second Ku Klux Klan (1915)!

 It was conceptualized in 1912 on land owned by the Venable Brothers who were ultimately responsible for the resurgence of the Klan.
-Even are recently as last week, Klan members requested permits to burn a cross here and celebrate its significance to their organization.
+Even are recent as last week, Klan members requested permits to burn a crucifixx here and celebrate its significance to their organization.
 As you look at other symbols across the United States including road signs, statues, flags, and monuments a pattern emerges of defiance and intimidation.
 Along with the phrase, "The South Will Rise Again!" we can no longer accept this behavior.

 What is unfortunate is that the Stone Mountain carving is a stunning work of art and millions of people have enjoyed it's beauty without even considering the impact.
 The carving today features three Confederate figures - Robert E. Lee, Stonewall Jackson, and Jefferson Davis riding their horses and is recessed 42 feet into the mountain, while towering 400 feet above the ground.
-It is actually larger than the carvings on Mount Rushmore and that is an incredible impressive achievement.
+It is actually larger than the carvings on Mount Rushmore and that is an incredibly impressive achievement.

 The people of Georgia have an opportunity to save this monument by embracing the future and changing the direction of the conversation.
 However, you can do it yourself too.
 Take a step forward into the future by visiting it or other Confederate war memorials and share the true history with family and friends.
 Use places like this as an opportunity for a new generation to consider how to memorialize historic events and learn from the mistakes of our past.